sverrirs/jekyll-paginate-v2/README-GENERATOR.md

   # Optional, sorts the posts in reverse order (omit to default decending or sort_reverse: true)
   sort_reverse: true

+  # Optional, moves the posts tagged "sticky: true" to the start, after sorting
+  #sticky_first: true

   # Optional, the default category to use, omit or just leave this as 'posts' to get a backwards-compatible behavior (all posts)
   category: 'posts'